antiguru/rahmen/README.md

 If you set the capitalize option to `true` then the metadata content will be transformed to Title Case before the regular expression(s) (if any) will be applied.

-See `rahmen.toml` for some examples.
+See the example configuration file `rahmen.toml` for some examples.

 If the data is not found, nothing is displayed.
 If the same metadata value is encountered more than once (e.g., when City and ProvinceState are identical), it will be displayed only once to save space.
 This happens after the data gets